gaara42/LaTeX_Boilerplate/readme.md

 ### What's New

+* Improved table of contents referencing, added nested indexing example and function, and several new packages.
+(2013.01.10)
+* Margins and text height/width are now relative rather than absolute, if page size changes, text should dynamically change as well.
+(2013.01.10)
 * Updated readme (2012.12.23)
 * Added index, redefined its layout and made new index command.
 (2012.12.22)
 * Redefined references layout.
 (2012.12.21)